roryblakc/3Cavs-ACPS/README.md

 Brian Wright, Ph.D.
 (School of Data Science)
 Richard Stevenson, M.D.
 (School of Medicine)

+To jump straight to results extending on the poster shown at the 3Cavaliers poster viewing session, [click here](https://github.com/roryblakc/3Cavs-ACPS/blob/main/Results.md).

 ## Project Overview

 This project uses education and medical data to examine how behavior, achievement, learning problems, and mental health changed during the period of remote instruction (2020-2021) and return to in-person instruction (2021-2022), compared to the school year before the pandemic (2018-2019) among Albemarle County Public middle and high school students.
 The long-term goal of the project is to lay the foundation to apply for external funding to develop the [Virginia Child Data Core (VCDC)](https://github.com/roryblakc/3Cavs-ACPS/edit/main/README.md#future-work-virginia-child-data-core-vcdc), a relational database that integrates education and medical record data in order to better capture the state of children and adolescents’ well-being in communities, and to intervene more effectively to optimize their learning, development, and mental health.